STEMarts Lab

 Taos, NM

-Thanks to our sponsors: Patrick J. McGovern Foundation, Google Code Next, Space Valley Foundation, Encantado Foundation, Taos Community Foundation, Lor Foundation
+Thanks to our sponsors: Patrick J. McGovern Foundation, Google Code Next, Space Valley Foundation, Encantado Foundation, J3 Fund, Taos Community Foundation, LOR Foundation, Creative Industries Division, NMarts

 Since 2020, Space Messengers has been traveling around the world collecting messages from youth, scientists, artists, and cultural leaders through workshops, expert exchanges, and public events.
 This year’s installation is the culmination of these workshops—highlighting the voices of our future leaders through creative expression and public engagement to serve as a living conversation with the universe.